medialab/minet/cookbook/scraping_dsl.md

 ["blue", "red", "blue"]
 ```

-If you only want to keep a single item based on one of its fields, you can give a path to the `uniq` key, the same way you would with `filter`.
-Just note that the item that will be kept is the first occurring one having a given value at the given path so that the following scraper:
+If you only want to keep a single item based on one of its `fields`, you can also give a field to the `uniq` key, the same way you would with `filter`.

+In this case, only the first item having a given value for the chosen field will be kept so that the following scraper:

 ```yml
 iterator: li